Gannio/GMSTolkTalk/README.md

 ### TolkHasBraille()
 Returns whether the current driver has braille capability.
 Returns 1 if true, except for the fallback driver, which will return 2.
 Note that braille support for the fallback driver is untested, and if it works likely outputs to both devices.

+### TolkIsSpeaking()*
+Returns whether or not the current driver is speaking or not.
+Note that this is only supported for SAPI, ZoomText, and the fallback driver.
+According to Tolk's source, other drivers only seem to have stubs that will return false.

 ### TolkSpeak(input)
 ### TolkBraille(input)
 ### TolkOutput(input)